Angles vs. Blue Jays Highlights

 Ronald Acuña Jr. become the fourth player to achieve the milestone last year as rule changes resulted in more stolen base attempts.

-Nebraska fans won't have to wait long to see Dylan Raiola in action.

-Week 0 is almost here!
-To kick off the 2024 college football season, Dan Wetzel, Ross Dellenger and SI's Pat Forde preview the first big matchup of the 2024 season.
-They discuss the storylines to know heading into the battle between Florida State and Georgia Tech, breaking down what to expect from their showdown in Ireland.
+Daniels, the reigning Heisman Trophy winner, will start his rookie season as QB1.

+What will the Wolverines do to follow up their national title season?
+With a new coach, new QB and a whole lot of talent to replace, it's anyone's guess.

-Charles Robinson checks in from the road with info on quarterbacks, rookies, fantasy and a whole lot more.
+Jori Epstein checks in from the road with a QB report, rookie to watch, something to keep an eye on, fantasy thought and more.

-The annual Thanksgiving week tournament is making its return to Maui with a stacked lineup after a year away due to the devastating Lahaina wildfires.